thoughtbot/design-sprint/Design_Sprint_Overview.md

 opportunity comes insights made when considering the implications of radically different perspectives on and approaches to solving a problem.
 These insights can become valuable differentiating forces and the source of unique solution inspiration.
-Also, once we begin eliminating as many of these options as possible we are given reason to be more confident in the options we do move forward with because we have explored so many alternatives.

 ### Day 3: Converge

 On day three of the design sprint our goal is to take all of the possibilities that we have exposed over the past two days and hone in on a single version of a prototype that we will build and test with existing or potential customers.
+By eliminating as many options as possible we are given reason to be more confident in the options we do move forward with because we have explored so many alternatives.

 ### Day 4: Prototype